jjones4/cBudget/README.txt

 -------------------------------------------

 cBudget uses a text file called budget.txt to store budget records.
 You can choose from the options to display your budget, add a record, or remove a record.
-Note that there is no input validation yet.
+Note that there is not much input validation yet.
 A session with the app might look something like this:

 C:\Temp>cBudget